Imagine for a second, that you got some spectacular news.

 This means there is no reason to modify your self-worth based on what transpires within that ~30 seconds.
 There is no need to feel worthless, or there is no reason to feel like a demigod.

 You are still you.

 Your real essence, your personality is unaffected by transient external events which come and pass.
 It takes years, sometimes a lifetime to change one’s own real essence.

 It takes many different events, small and big, and many choices which you make during decades to change one’s own self.

 Therefore, you do not need a reason to have self-worth

 So much that in distant future, you won’t even remember many of them.

 Your own self will only change, transform and improve slowly through the collection of all the events you live and all your choices you make, feelings you have and decisions which you take during the passing years.

 What’s more, the society itself will change during the passage of years, and its values, even its rules will change.

-What is seen as important, valuable or as a ‘success’ today, will change in 10-20 years – and it may not be viewed by the society as positively as it was before.
-Other things may take its place, and society may start advocating those new things as the desirable outcomes in place of the former ones it praised and advocated.
+What is seen as important, valuable, or as a ‘success’ today, will change in 10-20 years – and it may not be viewed by society as positively as it was before.
+Other things may take their place, and society may start advocating those new things as the desirable outcomes in place of the former ones it praised and advocated.